vapor/docs/getting-started/manual.md

 ---
-currentMenu: getting-started-quick-start
+currentMenu: getting-started-manual
 ---

-# Vapor Quickstart
+# Manual Quickstart

+Learn how to create a Vapor project without the Vapor Toolbox using just Swift 3 and the Swift Package Manager.

+> If you'd prefer to use the toolbox, learn how to install it [here](install-toolbox.md).

-This document assumes that the appropriate version of Swift is installed for Vapor.
-Right now, this is visible on the [vapor](https://github.com/qutheory/vapor#-environment) section of the repository.
+This document assumes that the appropriate version of Swift is installed for Vapor 0.16.

+## Check

-You can run the following to check compatibility:
+To check that your environment is compatible, run the following script:

 ```bash
 curl -sL check.qutheory.io | bash
 ```

-> If you'd prefer to use our built in tool, you can find information [here](install-toolbox.md)

 ## Make new project using SwiftPM